Micjoyce/wechat-mina-ddp/README.md

 ```

-> Then You wxapp will get a message for each second
+> Then You wxapp will get a message for per second

 # API